TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Fix maybe how point markers are highlighted because the white aabb edge is completely invisible

 - Honor playtest spawns but maybe as respawn points only and spawn where the camera is?
+    - BTW WE NEED quick_test_spawn to properly spawn characters during quick_test!
+        - Not necessarily.
+We can have a playtest_context

     - For quick_test, it is okay if all client players appear in the same place as host
     - the host can anyway predict where their "enemy" is and it's a nice way of meeting in the same place
     - It is also okay if the players respawn right where they died to keep the "fight" going